snss231/tp/docs/UserGuide.md

 ### Unassigning a contact from a task: `unassign`
 Unassigns a person in the contact list from a task.

-Format: `unassign INDEX p/PERSONINDEX`
+Format: `unassign TASKINDEX p/PERSONINDEX`

-* Assigns the person at the specified `PERSONINDEX` to the task at `INDEX`.
+* Assigns the person at the specified `PERSONINDEX` to the task at `TASKINDEX`.
 The indices refer to the index numbers shown in the corresponding displayed task/person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * If the person is not already assigned to the task, the operation will fail.
 * The `view` command can help you quickly identify which contacts are already assigned to a task.